Walter O'Brien: Early interest in computers

-According to the New Ross Standard, a local paper in O'Brien's home county, his interest in computers began when his primary school started offering a computer course.
+According to the New Ross Standard, his interest in computers began when his primary school started offering a computer course.
 O'Brien's father gave him livestock as payment for doing chores on the farm, which he sold in order to purchase an Amstrad personal computer at age nine, around 1984.

 Other sources indicate that his interest began when he was 14 when his parents bought him a computer.

 O'Brien has stated that when he was thirteen years old (c.
 1988), he hacked into NASA under the pseudonym "Scorpion".

 In an interview with Silicon Republic, an Irish technology news website, O'Brien claimed that the NSA, through Interpol, appeared at his home following the hack.
 He told the agents he would help show them vulnerabilities in their network in exchange for not getting into trouble.
 According to O'Brien, he had an extradition document ready in his backpack, but he could not provide more details on the deal that was made due to non-disclosure agreements.

 French tabloid Telestar reported that there is no record of the alleged NASA hack.
 Techdirt pointed out that the United States Department of Homeland Security—which CBS showed surrounding O'Brien's family's home in the television show—did not exist at the time of the alleged hack.

 O'Brien was a member of the Irish team that participated in the 1993 International Olympiad in Informatics computer coding competition.
 The university from which he graduated shows his team finished the 1993 Olympiad in 90th place out of 250.